NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/architecture/desktop/applications/modelingApps.rst

 The following options for modeling applications vary in the type of model and finite element program used for response simulation.

+.. raw:: html
+   :file: _static/html/performSIMULATION-gallery.html

-.. jsonschema:: App_Schema.json#/properties/ModelingApplications/MDOF-LU
+.. .. jsonschema:: App_Schema.json#/properties/ModelingApplications/MDOF-LU

-.. jsonschema:: App_Schema.json#/properties/ModelingApplications/OpenSeesInput
+.. .. jsonschema:: App_Schema.json#/properties/ModelingApplications/OpenSeesInput

-.. jsonschema:: App_Schema.json#/properties/ModelingApplications/OpenSeesPyInput
+.. .. jsonschema:: App_Schema.json#/properties/ModelingApplications/OpenSeesPyInput

 In the configuration file, **OpenSeesPyInput** is called under "Applications" as: